The Importance of a Good Digital Signage Content Strategy

 When working with freelance artists and designers, explain how you plan to use the content.
 Provide them with the target resolutions and screen orientation information so they can produce content that is ready to use without further manipulation.

 Always optimize your video files so they are the correct size and format for your screens.
-Modern video codecs do a great job at producing files that are highly portable while retaining maximum quality.
+Modern video codecs do a great job of producing files that are highly portable while retaining maximum quality.
 This is important because your content will be stored on a media player device that doesn’t have an unlimited capacity.

 This is especially important when you are repurposing content that was designed for a different medium.